-Does workers’ comp cover office injuries like carpal tunnel syndrome?
+Does workers’ comp insurance cover carpal tunnel syndrome?

 Your employees don’t have to do dangerous work to face workplace injuries like carpal tunnel syndrome.
 To protect yourself and your team, invest in a workers’ compensation policy that covers common office injuries.